 For the purpose of completing Tables B1-B4, the Applicant must choose to either use its own track record or that of its Controlling Entity.
 If the Applicant chooses to use its own track record it must include, in the aggregate, the financing track record of all Subsidiaries of the Applicant and may not include any of the Controlling Entity’s activities.
 However, if the information in Tables B1-B4 reflects the activities of the Controlling Entity, the information must include, in the aggregate, the financing track record of all Subsidiaries of the Controlling Entity, including the Applicant if the Applicant is a Subsidiary of the Controlling Entity.
 The Applicant must discuss track records of both the Applicant and Controlling Entity in the narrative to Questions #19 or #20 (as applicable).
 The narrative should clearly distinguish between the track records of each entity.

-The Applicant must distinguish between direct financing provided by the Applicant or its Controlling Entity, as entered in Table B1, row 2 and Table B4, row 1 and indirect financing (financing provided by thirdparty sources), entered in Table B1, row 3 and Table B4, row 2.
+The Applicant must distinguish between direct financing provided by the Applicant or its Controlling Entity, as entered in Table B1, row 2 and Table B4, row 1 and indirect financing (financing provided by third-party sources), entered in Table B1, row 3 and Table B4, row 2.
 Applicants should not enter the same data in more than one row.

 Tables B1-B4 should be mutually exclusive.
 Applicants should not enter the same data in more than one Table in Exhibit B.